mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

   before actually deploying is a critical piece of a solid testing setup as well, in particular for server backends and deployments that include database migrations (after all, production data always looks different than you think).
-  Not only will testing deployments avoid potential downtimes due to e.g. failing migrations but also will it ensure a smooth process by preventing rollbacks from being necessary.
+  Not only will testing deployments (e.g. by running them on a clone of the production environment) avoid potential downtimes due to e.g. failing migrations but also will it ensure a smooth process by preventing rollbacks from being necessary.

 And there’s more – depending on the type of application a team works on, they might want to test for translation strings being complete for all supported